 Equation 6 predicts that when the hit rate and the false alarm rate are transformed from probabilities into z-scores, the ROC will be a straight line.
 The z-score transformation from probability is made using the Gaussian quantile function (see Appendix I) or from tables that are in every statistics textbook.
 Some scientific calculators can compute the transformation.
 Short computer subroutines based on published algorithms are also available (Press, Teukolsky, Vetterling, & Flannery, 2002; Zelen & Severo, 1964).
-These routines are built into many spread sheet and graphing programs.
+These quantile routines are built into many spreadsheet, graphing, and statistics computer programs.
+In R, for example, probabilities may be converted into z-scores using the qnorm(p) function.
 The ROC predicted by signal detection theory is shown in the left panel of Figure 5, along with the observed data from the previous figures.
 The actual data are fit quite well by a straight line.
 The right panel of Figure 5 shows the four ROCs from Figure 4.
-As the mean of the signal distribution moves farther from the noise distribution the z-score ROC moves farther away from the positive diagonal.
+As the mean of the signal distribution moves farther from the noise distribution, the z-score ROC moves farther away from the positive diagonal.